cbcrg/tcoffee/docs/tcoffee_technical_documentation.rst

 =====
 The "-in" flag
 --------------
 The **-in** flag and its identifier TAGs **are the real grinder of T-Coffee**.
 Sequences, methods, alignments, whatever...all pass through so that T-Coffee can turn them all into a single list of constraints (the library).
 Everything is done automatically with T-Coffee going through each file to extract the sequences it contains.
 The methods are then applied to the sequences.
 Precompiled constraint list can also be provided.
 Each file provided via this flag must be preceded with a symbol (the identifier TAG) that indicates its nature to T-Coffee.
+The common usage is **-in=[<P,S,A,L,M,X><name>]**.
+By default it is set up to **-in=Mlalign_id_pair,Mclustalw_pair**.
+This is a legal multiple alignments that will be treated as single sequences (the sequences it contains will not be realigned).
 The TAGs currently supported are the following:

 ::